mpaperno/SBA/README.md

     Optionally, specify the resulting archive name and location, with absolute or relative path (relative is to current working folder).
     By default, the archive is named as the first added entry (file or folder name) plus ".zip" apppended, and placed in the same directory.
-    For example, if you use this command:

-    `sba_zip path/to/binfile.exe`

-    The resulting archive will be `path/to/binfile.exe.zip` .
+    For example, if you use this command: `sba_zip path/to/binfile.exe` The resulting archive will be `path/to/binfile.exe.zip` .
 If a wildcard is used, then the first actual resolved name becomes the archive's base name.
-For example:

-    `sba_zip path/to/*.exe`
+For example: `sba_zip path/to/*.exe`

-    Assuming that folder contains `binfile-a.exe` and `binfile-z.exe` exists in that folder, the resulting archive will be `path/to/binfile-a.exe.zip`.
+    Assuming that folder contains `binfile-a.exe` and `binfile-z.exe`, the resulting archive name will be `path/to/binfile-a.exe.zip`.

 - __file/dir__

     The file(s) of folder(s) to include in the archive, with absolute or relative path (relative is to current working folder).
     Can include wildcards, as long as the system is able to expand that to a list of files.
 Separate multiple entries with a space.

+### Embedding system commands

+Note that you could pass a system command as an argument value by enclosing it in backticks (\`...\`) which is standard Perl way to capture output from the system.
+Eg.  set _ftp pass_ to `` `cat ~/mypass.txt` ``  to read the contents of mypass.txt in current user's home directory, and then use it as the password parameter value.

+     As another example, if the file "myftp" contains three words:

+     my.server.org myuser mypass

+     Then:        sba_ftp `cat ~/myftp` /dest/folder ./file/to/upload.ext
+     Results in:  sba_ftp my.server.org myuser mypass /dest/folder ./file/to/upload.ext

 ## E-Mail Notifications